dahilzen/choropy/README.md

 Choropy is a little python script that helps you generate GeoJSON for choropleth maps with jenks natural breaks.
 Optionally it saves a HTML-file with a functional choropleth-map written in d3.js.
 You can choose between a blue, a red and a green color scheme.

-All you need to do is provide a data csv-file and a GeoJSON-file.
+All you need to do is provide a csv-file and a GeoJSON-file.
 The script does nearly all the work for you.
 Afterwards you probably need to change scaling, some headlines, the clicked-function and some styling.

 ![example](https://raw.githubusercontent.com/dahilzen/choropy/master/example.png)